 Muscle Growth

-Strength-training, involving activities like weightlifting, resistance exercises, and bodyweight exercises, is essential for building and maintaining muscle mass.
-Increased muscle mass not only enhances physical strength but also improves body composition, giving you a more toned and defined appearance.
+Strength-training, which includes activities like weightlifting, resistance exercises, and bodyweight exercises, is critical for building and maintaining muscle mass.
+Increased muscle mass not only improves physical strength but also enhances body composition, giving a more toned and defined look.
+Building muscle is essential for overall body function, as muscles support joint health, improve posture, and prevent injury.
+This focus on muscle growth is also beneficial for those who want a more sculpted body without excessive cardio, making strength-training ideal for muscle toning and reshaping.

 Metabolic Boost